TomPace101/nanopore_diffusion/notes.md

 which is rendered using the info dictionary itself.
 (So the template should use the names.)

+Just like with a legend, the challenge will be where (and how) to locate this.

 _FEATURE_ for collection plots, may not want an entire column as the series Like with thin-shot, you may want to select elements from that based on some criteria.